dianabasilio/docker-example/README.md

 Volumes are folders on your host machine hard drive wich are mounted ("made available", mapped) into containers.
 A volume persists if a container shuts down.
 If a container (re-)starts and mounts a volume, any data inside of that volume is avaible in the container.
-A container can write data into a colume and read data from it.
+A container can write data into a volume and read data from it.

+### What is a Volume?
+- A folder/file inside of a Docker container wich is connected to some folder outside the container.
+- Volumes are managed by Docker, you don´t necessarily know where the host folder (wich is mapped to a container path) is.

+To create volumes
+`docker volume create <volumeName>`

+To inspect volumes
+`docker volume inspect <volumeName>`

+To remove volume (that is not in use by a container) you need to stop that container.
+ALL DATA IS LOST `docker volume rm <volumeName>`

 ### we have 2 types of volumes

 #### Anonymous
 This only exists if the container exists.
+Created specifically for a single container.
+Survives container shutdown/restart unless --rm is used.
+Can not be shared across containers.
+- Useful when you can use them to prioritize container-internal paths higher than external paths.

+- They can be created directly on dockerfile
 example:
 VOLUME ["/app/feedback"]

+- or they can be created with run -v /app/blabla

 #### Named Volumes
-Volumes will survive even if container stopped.
+Volumes will survive even if container removed.
+- Created in general, it is not tied to any specific container.
+- Can be shared across containers.

 To list all volumes
 `docker volume ls`